Deployment

 1. Click Advanced optionsManagement → scroll to Automation

-2. Paste the full contents of gcp-compute.sh into the Startup script field
+2. Paste the bootstrap snippet below into the Startup script field:

 Recommended VM sizes